 Clean Eating Snacks for weight management will be the focus of this week’s challenge.
-To maintain an easy approach you will find in the following many suggestions for healthy ideas with little or no preparation time.
+To maintain an easy approach you will find in the following many suggestions for wholesome ideas with little or no preparation time.

-If you need to watch your weight then you will love the fact that I’ve specified some quantities for good snack foods I recommend to indulge wisely;) In addition, expect three easy steps that will help you “automate” your healthy snacking habits.
+If you need to watch your weight then you will love the fact that I’ve specified some quantities for good snack foods I recommend to indulge wisely;) In addition, expect three easy steps that will help you “automate” your smart snacking habits.

 For your convenience I’ve packed the suggestions in 3 different categories:

 - 50 Single ingredient foods without or just a little preparation time

 - 25 Plant-based snack recipes with two main ingredients

 - 25 Healthful snack ideas with more than three ingredients